Financials at your fingertips: Crafting the request

 Financial statements provide an objective overview of the company's financial health, reducing reliance on self-reported data or personal bias.
-This article provides two financial statement request letter templates.
+By requesting the right financial documents—such as income statements, balance sheets, and cash flow statements—you can evaluate repayment capacity, identify potential risks, and benchmark performance against industry peers.

 Article Topics

-Financial statements play an important role in analyzing the current level and trend of profitability, leverage, liquidity.
-Financial ratios derive from spreading financial statements and can be used for industry specific financial ratio benchmarking.
+Financial statements play an important role in analyzing the current level and trend of profitability, leverage, and liquidity.
+A well-structured financial request not only streamlines the underwriting process but also ensures transparency and partnership with counterparties.

-Financial statement analysis help answer two important risk management questions.
+Financial analysis helps answer two important risk management questions.

 There are three financial statements that present a company's current and past financial performance.
 Each statement brings its own unique value to credit analysis.